 Decades of experience

 Our leadership brings decades of clinical, R&D and management experience.
-Our founders previously started & sold 2 life science companies to Abbvie (2016) and Healthways/Tivity (2009).
-Our advisors are renowned opinion leaders in drug development & medicine.
+Our founders previously started and sold two life science companies to Abbvie (2016) and Healthways/Tivity (2009).
+Our advisors are renowned opinion leaders in drug development and medicine.

 Chief Operating Officer